s-tovar/prework-study-guide/README.md

-# UCR Prework Study Guide Webpage
+# UCR Bootcamp Prework Study Guide Webpage

 ## Description

-This Prework Study Guide is created for new bootcamp students who are going through the Prework  It contains notes on HTML, CSS, Git, and JavaScript.
+This Prework Study Guide is created for new bootcamp students who are going through the Prework.
+It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation